 Skt.
 Kjelds Neighbourhood, Østerbro, Copenhagen, Denmark

 The climate is changing.
-We can look forward to more and more short, but intense rain showers, just as Copenhagen has experienced the last two summers.
+We can expect more and more short, but intense rain showers, just as Copenhagen has experienced the last years.
 In the neighbourhood of St. Kjelds, a comprehensive urban development project demonstrates how the city can be designed in a way that rainwater can be handled in the street in a natural and effective way to benefit both local residents and visitors.
 The project showcases new solutions for how we can both climate adapt and develop the city.

-TREDJE NATUR’s climate neighbourhood was added to the prestigious Sustainia100 list of 2013.
-The list attracted over 500 submissions from 79 countries, culminating in 100 global solutions for ’tomorrow’s climate-friendly and sustainable communities’.
-The climate neighbourhood is recognized for its utilization of rainwater as a resource for recreational purposes, and for its ability to demonstrate the environmental, social and economic potential of climate adaptation.
+TREDJE NATUR’s masterplan for the Climate Neighbourhood was added to the prestigious Sustainia100 list with global solutions for ’tomorrow’s climate-friendly and sustainable communities’.
+The Climate Neighbourhood is recognized for its utilization of rainwater as a resource for recreational purposes, and for its ability to demonstrate the environmental, social and economic potential of climate adaptation.

-Our vision was to convert 20% of the paved areas in the neighbourhood to green areas, and ensure 30% of the rainfall in the area is treated through water sensitive urban design, thus easing the pressure of the existing city sewers.
-Together with residents of the neighbourhood, we are working towards the most innovative and effective solutions for the future of climate-adapted spaces and courtyards.
+In the plan we optimize the monofunctional streets in this 100 ha large existing neighborhood with simple methods.
+By means of optimization, it demonstrates how 20% of the streets can be used for green and blue spaces that generously transform the recreative potential of the city and ensure 30% of the rainfall in the area is treated through water sensitive urban design.
+This eases the pressure of the existing city sewers.
+Together with residents of the neighbourhood, THIRD NATURE worked towards the most innovative and effective solutions for the future of climate-adapted spaces and courtyards.

-TREDJE NATUR were strategic design advisors to the Copenhagen Municipality in the preparation of a master plan of the area, and for the user groups through the organization of public meetings.
-The project was completed in 2017.
+THIRD NATURE was strategic design advisor to the Copenhagen Municipality in the preparation of the master plan for the area and for the public involvement.

 Read more about the project here.